Office of Teacher Education

 Q: When are interviews for Admission to the Teacher Education Program offered?

 A: Typically interviews are conducted multiple days per month throughout each semester.
 The Office of Teacher Education alternates the days and times interviews are conducted to accommodate all class schedules.

 Q: How do I request an interview for Admission to the Teacher Education Program?

 A: Students may request an interview by submitting the Interview Request Form.
 The form should NOT be submitted unless there is an available date and time listed that the student plans to attend.
 If a student is unable to attend any of the dates listed, he/she should keep checking back for more available times that he/she is able to attend.

 Q: About how long does the interview for Admission to the Teacher Education Program take?

 A: The average amount of time an interview takes is 15-20 minutes, depending on the interviewer.

 - Testing Requirements

 Q: Can I retake the ACT to meet the testing requirements for admission to the Teacher Education Program instead of taking the Praxis CORE tests?

-A: Yes, you may retake the ACT to obtain the minimum composite score of 21 required for admission instead of taking the Praxis CORE tests.
+A: Yes, you may retake the ACT to obtain the minimum superscore of 21 required for admission instead of taking the Praxis CORE tests.